Do you have a question?

 How do I get there from here?

 Well...
 We're not sure.
-We've never driven to here, from "there"...where ever "there" is.
+We've never driven to here, from "there"...wherever "there" is.
 So, to make things a little easier we have provided directions to our campground from major surrounding cities.
 Additionally, if you plug our address into your GPS, it will get you here too.
 Just be sure to check the directions on our site to make sure you are not going to end up going through "the gorge".
-If you are coming from the east, through Oneida, you will want to consider taking an alternate route (see below)
+If you are coming from the east, through Oneida, you may want to consider taking the alternate route (see below)

 What is "THE GORGE"?

 A gorge is a narrow valley between hills or mountains, typically with steep rocky walls and a stream running through it.
 In this case, the gorge is the valley that was created by the Big South Fork River.
 If you are coming from the east, and your directions take you through Oneida, you will be directed by your GPS to go through the center of Big South Fork, which means traveling through the gorge.
 The directions you download from Mapquest or the instructions you receive from your GPS will not tell you about the gorge.
 You will be descending 600 feet through a series of switchbacks, on a narrow road that has hills up to a 13% grade (down and then up).
 It brings you down to the point where you cross the Big South Fork River.
 It's not dangerous but, if you're towing a big rig, there are a few spots that can be pretty hairy.
 You'll want to downshift into a lower gear and not "ride your brakes!"
 Or - you can take the alternate route found on our "Rates and Directions" page.
+It does add time and miles to your travel, but it's a much easier way and for some, much less stressful!
 If you are not sure if you should go through the gorge, our recommendation is to use the alternate route coming in, and then when you are unhooked from your trailer, drive the gorge with your truck and decide if you want to travel back home that way.

 What kind of papers do I need to bring for my horse?